Something Necessary: Plot

 Kenya 2007: Following the results of the disputed presidential elections, widespread violence erupts.
 Gangs of unemployed youth incited by politicians take to the streets all over the country.

-Anne wakes up in hospital from a coma to find that the life she had before the violence no longer exists.
+Anne wakes up in a hospital from a coma to find that the life she had before the violence no longer exists.
 Her husband is dead and has been buried before she had a chance to mourn him.
 Her son Kitur is in a coma and The Haven, her farm and home, has been vandalized and ransacked.
 She has gone from being a nurse, wife and mother to an unemployed widow with a hospitalized son struggling to rebuild her farm.

-What’s more, she is a Kikuyu woman living in Kalenjin land, whose sister believes she does not belong there and should return home to be amongst her own people instead.
+What’s more, she is a Kikuyu woman living in Kalenjin land, whose sister believes she does not belong there and should return home to be amongst her people instead.
 But as far as Anne is concerned, she is at home and will not allow anyone to frighten her away.

-In a village not far from The Haven, Joseph, a young man is also coming to grips with the post election violence.
-Heavily weighed down by the guilt brought about by his participation in the post election violence, he desperately seeks to move forward, but his gang won’t let him.
-Forced to quit school, because his mother cannot afford the fees, he unsuccessfully seeks various forms of menial employment.
+In a village not far from The Haven, Joseph, a young man, is also coming to grips with the post-election violence.
+Heavily weighed down by the guilt brought about by his participation in the post-election violence, he desperately seeks to move forward, but his gang won’t let him.
+Forced to quit school because his mother cannot afford the fees, he unsuccessfully seeks various forms of menial employment.
 He draws strength from a budding romance with Chebet and the dream of a new start with her.

 Once recovered, Anne tackles the arduous task of rebuilding her life.
 The Haven comes to symbolize everything she lost and her quest to rebuild it becomes something increasingly necessary.
 Attempts to borrow money from her wealthy brother-in-law and then from her former workplace, the local hospital, both fail.
 Finally, she sells her husband's car and reconstruction takes off to a promising start.